Doug Baldwin: 2011 season

-Despite leading Stanford in receiving yards as a senior, Baldwin went undrafted in the 2011 NFL Draft.
+Despite leading Stanford in receiving yards as a senior, Baldwin went undrafted in the 2011 NFL draft.
 He signed with the Seattle Seahawks as an undrafted free agent following the end of the 2011 NFL lockout to a three-year deal worth $1.4 million.

 Baldwin caught his first career NFL touchdown, a 55-yard reception from quarterback Tarvaris Jackson, in Week 1 of the 2011 season against the San Francisco 49ers, a team which was coached by Jim Harbaugh, Baldwin's former college coach.
 He finished fourth in rookie reception yardage in the 2011 NFL season, and led the Seahawks in both receiving yards and receptions.
 He also made the USA Today All-Joe Team for players who are talented and had put up good numbers, but did not receive a Pro Bowl bid.
 He became the first undrafted rookie free agent to lead his team in receptions and yards receiving since the AFL-NFL merger.

 2012 season

 Baldwin changed his uniform number from #15 to #89 for the 2012 NFL season to allow the incoming quarterback Matt Flynn to have #15.
 After week 1 of the 2012 season, Baldwin required dental surgery after diving for a pass.
 He suffered a shoulder injury during practice prior to Week 3 and a high ankle sprain during a punt return in Week 7, both of which kept him out the following weeks' games.

 In the 2012 regular season, Baldwin had 29 receptions for 336 yards and three touchdowns in his first season with quarterback Russell Wilson.

 Baldwin and the Seahawks made the playoffs after a successful regular season.
-Against the Washington Redskins in the Wild Card Round, Baldwin two receptions for 39 yards in the 24–14 victory at FedExField.
+Against the Washington Redskins in the Wild Card Round, Baldwin had two receptions for 39 yards in the 24–14 victory at FedExField.
 In the Divisional Round against the Atlanta Falcons, Baldwin had one reception for six yards in the 30–28 loss at the Georgia Dome.